Video

 Autoplay

-The video plays automatically.
-Please note that this option will not work in all browsers.
+Please note that this option is not guaranteed to work in all browsers or on mobile devices.

 VTT subtitle content